compono/idibu-v3-api/stuff/webhooks/readme.md

 5. Candidate extended - Full profile data sent
 6. Users - User profile activity (login)
 7. Post - Post and repost advert

+besides that you can de-activate and re-activate your hook using a dedicated checkbox.
+This page also contains a log of a recent hooks send and will show errors, if those are encountered!

+# Webhook responses - how should the listening script react after receiving a hook?

+Your webhook acknowledges that it received data by sending a 200 OK response.
+Any response outside of the 200 range will let idibu know that you did not receive your webhook. idibu has implemented a 5-second timeout period and a retry period for subscriptions.
+We wait 5 seconds for a response to each request, and if there isn't one or we get an error, we retry the connection to a total of 19 times over the next 48 hours.
+A webhook will be disabled if there are 19 consecutive failures for the exact same webhook.

+If you're receiving a idibu webhook, the most important thing to do is respond quickly.
+There have been several historical occurrences of apps that do some lengthy processing when they receive a webhook that triggers the timeout.
+This has led to situations where webhooks were removed from functioning apps.

+To make sure that apps don't accidentally run over the timeout limit, we now recommend that apps defer processing until after the response has been sent.